 What Are You Looking for in a Roommate?

 Living with new people can be stressful.
-These people will likely have different habits, different ideas and different interests than you.
-The first key to finding the perfect roommate starts by asking yourself some questions about what you want and the traits you value in a person with whom you’ll be spending a lot of time.
+When you pick a college roommate, that person will likely have different habits, different ideas and different interests than you.
+The first key to finding the perfect roommate starts by asking yourself!
+That is to say, find some questions about what you want and the traits you value in a person with whom you’ll be spending a lot of time.
 Are you looking for a new best friend or prefer a little space?
 How tidy of a person are you and do you care if your roommate is more or less so?
 Are you late to bed or early to rise?

 How Do You Find a Roommate?